ChaitanyaRatnaparkhi/Python-Project/README.md

    python test.py

+### Extensions:

-### Extension: More advanced gron: control the base-object name
+1. More advanced gron: control the base-object name

     - Implemented --obj flag to change the base object of the json.